awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-enable-ssh-connections.md

      +  [Install SSM Agent for a hybrid environment \(Windows\)](sysman-install-managed-win.md)
      + [Install SSM Agent for a hybrid environment \(Linux\)](sysman-install-managed-linux.md) **Note**
-To use Session Manager with on\-premises servers, edge devices, and virtual machines \(VMs\) that you activated as managed nodes, you must use the Advanced\-Instances Tier\.
-For more information about advanced instances, see [Turning on the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.
+To use Session Manager with on\-premises servers, edge devices, and virtual machines \(VMs\) that you activated as managed nodes, you must use the advanced\-instances tier\.
+For more information about advanced instances, see [Configuring instance tiers](systems-manager-managed-instances-tiers.md)\.

 1. On the local machine from which you want to connect to a managed node using SSH, do the following:
    + Ensure that version 1\.1\.23\.0 or later of the Session Manager plugin is installed\.